-An easy no bake low carb pumpkin pie that's cooked on the stove and sets in the refrigerator.
-Use your favorite low carb or gluten free pie crust and make this recipe your own.
+An easy sugar-free pumpkin pie that’s cooked on the stove and sets in the refrigerator.
+Use your favorite low carb pie crust and make this recipe your own.

 Pumpkin pie is a favorite of mine and I eagerly anticipate making it every Fall.
 I love its firm, custardy texture and the mixture of spices that mingle with the pureed pumpkin – taking it to an entirely new level.
 Since I only make pumpkin pie twice a year, once for Thanksgiving and once for Christmas, I consider it a must for my holiday table.

-This pie filling is nicely spiced and is cooked on the stovetop until thickened, much like a custard or pudding, and gelatin helps it set.
-Pour the cooked filling into your favorite pre-baked low carb crust and chill.
-I prefer to chill mine over-night uncovered so it develops a very thin skin on top.
+This sugar-free pumpkin pie filling is nicely spiced and is cooked on the stovetop until thickened, much like a custard or pudding, and gelatin helps it set.
+Pour the cooked filling into your favorite pre-baked crust and chill.
+I prefer to chill mine uncovered, over-night, so it develops a very thin skin on top.
 Then, I cover the pie with plastic wrap.
-This step prevents the filling from sticking to the wrap when it's uncovered and messing up the surface of the pie.
+This step prevents the filling from sticking to the wrap when it’s uncovered and messing up the surface of the pie.
 I do this with all of my low carb “cream pies” and also with my Nana’s cheese pie, which is a family favorite.

 Each serving of this stovetop no bake low carb pumpkin pie is 7 net carbs